wouter291/LetsMoveIt/README.md

 ###### What things do you need to install for the software to work and how to install them:

-First you will need the ur_modern_driver package from ros-industrial.
+First you will need the _ur_modern_driver_ package from _ros-industrial_.
 You can install this package by running the following commands:

 ```
 cd catkin_ws/src